gsllucas/gsllucas/README.md

 ### Hi there 👋

-I am a Front-end Developer, working with tecnologies for web and hybrid mobile.
-Graduated at Cruzeiro do Sul University in the Analysis and Systems Development course.
+Front-end Developer, working with tecnologies for web and hybrid mobile.
+Graduated in Analysis and Systems Development at Cruzeiro do Sul University.
 Currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer integrating the innovation team and as a cooperated.

 💻